medleyjs/medley/docs/Hooks.md

 ## Encapsulation

-Hooks can be encapsulated following Medley's sub-app encapsulation model so that they only run on routes in the same encapsulation scope.
+Hooks can be encapsulated following Medley's sub-app encapsulation model so that they will only run on routes in the same encapsulation scope.

 ```js
 app.addHook('onRequest', (req, res, next) => {